10-3-pursuit/10-3-resources/project-tools/readme.md

 These tools can help you to upgrade as well as speed up productivity when used well.

+1. [HTML Templates](html-templates.md) - sometimes we need a little help with the design of our website.
+Use an HTML template to get you started.

 1. [Palette Generators](palette-generators.md) - create your web colors in a snap

 1. [Fonts](fonts.md) - pairings, inspiration and suggestions